-Reasons to forward incoming e-mails in Outlook are plenty:
+How to forward emails in Outlook automatically

-How to set up e-mail forwarding in Outlook (2007, 2010, 2013, and 2016)
+- How to set up email forwarding in Outlook on the web

-Step 2: Select the option “manage rules and alerts” from the “rules” menu.
+Step 2: Select the option Manage Rules and Alerts from the Rules menu.

 If you want to link your inbox rule to a condition, set a check mark in the respective box and click on the blue underlined word to enter the value (for example, a sender).